 After a long rainy or snowy winter everyone is ready to cheer up their homes a little.
 This easy DIY Spring Wreath is just what you need to bring Spring indoors, even if the weather outside isn’t quite ready to cooperating.

 When I started writing this post it was dreary and rainy so making my diy spring wreath for my house came at just the right time.
 Our home office seems to be the brightest spot in the house in late winter, even though in deep winter no sun actually hits our house.

 So instead of using it as a front door wreath it’s going to stay displayed on the handles of our Murphy Bed for a while so I can enjoy it all day long while I work.
 Maybe in a few weeks I’ll move it to the front door.
 Maybe.

-It’s easy to make this DIY Spring Wreath so let’s walk through the steps I used to mine mine.
+It’s really easy to make this DIY Spring Wreath so let’s walk through the steps I used to mine mine.

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).